 In contrast to many other equatorial countries, Peru does not have an exclusively tropical climate.
 The influence of the Andes mountains causes great variation in the climate.
 In fact, the country has three distinct climate zones.
 Near the coast you will find the driest desert region, with moderate temperatures, low rainfall and high humidity – apart from in the warmer and wetter northern areas.
-The summers (December–April) are hot here, with temperatures of 25–35 °C. In the cold Andes mountains, it often rains in the summer and both temperature and humidity levels fall as the altitude increases.
-The rainy season lasts from December until the end of February, with the rain usually falling in short showers.
+Summers (December – April) are hot here, with temperatures reaching up to 35 degrees.
+In the cold Andes mountains, it often rains in the summer and both temperature and humidity levels fall as the altitude increases.
+The rainy season lasts from November – March, and typically comes in brief showers.
 The Amazon jungle is distinguished by heavy rainfall and high temperatures – except in the most southerly region, which has cold winters and seasonal rainfall.
 It is most likely to be dry in this region between April and October.

 Weather statistics for Lima:

 Weather statistics for Cuzco:

 Excursions and transfers are conducted in small, international groups led by an English-speaking guide.